 But you need to focus on getting the 1st and 2nd draft down fully before you dip into the ideas pot.

 So, what’s a girl to do when the brain just plops out a brand spanking new idea?

 Firstly, don’t brush the idea away thinking you have to work on your current manuscript.
 Ideas are sneaky and they don’t linger.
 If you don’t get it down, it could be off, harassing another writer.

-So take some time (a day, week, even a month…but no longer) and get all of the idea out of your head.
+So take some time (a day, week, even a month…but no longer) and get all of the ideas out of your head.
 Don’t trust that you will remember it, the brain is not that kind.
 Write it down.

 You need to get it out so that it’s not clogging up your current thought processes and infecting your ongoing manuscript.